A monitor … is far more important than your computer’s processor’s clock speed.

 And if you are going to get multiple monitors, match them.
 Get two or three or four of the same one, instead of mixing and matching.
 Even small differences in pixel size will make the lower-density monitor look fuzzy.
 If you have ever plugged your laptop into an external monitor, you know what I mean.
 Most laptops have pixel densities that exceed all but the best desktop monitors, and it takes time for your eyes to adjust to the non-primary monitor.
 If you are trying to quickly look back and forth between two monitors, it is easier (and therefore more efficient) if they match.

 If you decide to get two or more monitors, you probably don’t need to go as large as if you only have one, but you certainly can.
 Stick to a minimum of 22”, but go ahead and get two great big 27” monitors, if you want to and you have the money.

 I still think the 24” Dell UltraSharp U2412M is the best overall bang for the buck.
 I recommend it over the 23” HP ZR2330w, even though the HP has higher pixel density, because the Dell is taller in relation to its width.
-That means you can fit more lines of text on the screen, which is a bit better for working on documents.
+That means you can fit more lines of text on the screen on the Dell, which is better for working on documents.

 My recommendation is the same if you are going to buy more than one, or if you want to flip it on its side.
-(That said, you definitely won’t be disappointed with the HP; it’s a great choice.)
+(That said, you definitely will not be disappointed with the HP if you decide to save some money; it is still a great choice.)